ibm-granite/granite-3.1-language-models/README.md

 Accordingly, these options provide a range of models with different compute requirements to choose from, with appropriate trade-offs with their performance on downstream tasks.
 At each scale, we release base model — checkpoints of models after pretraining, as well as instruct checkpoints — models finetuned for dialogue, instruction-following, helpfulness, and safety.

-Our prelimnary evaluation results show that Granite-3.1-8B-Instruct outperforms models of similar parameter sizes in [Hugging Face's OpenLLM Leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/) and across Attaq Dimensions.
+Evaluation results show that Granite-3.1-8B-Instruct outperforms models of similar parameter sizes in [Hugging Face's OpenLLM Leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/) and across Attaq Dimensions.

 <figure>
   <img src="https://github.com/ibm-granite/granite-3.1-language-models/blob/main/figures/granite-3_1-8b-instruct.png"